xsomex/os-rs/README.md

 ## branches

 The `main` branch should work.
 It doesn't mean that all features you will find are fully implemented, but that you are not supposed to encounter any bug.
 Other branch can be the developement of a new module.
-They will looks like m_<module name>.
+They will look like m_module-name.